Welcome to the Post Office Horizon IT Inquiry website

 What’s next for the Inquiry?

-Moving forward, the Inquiry will continue analysing evidence, drafting the final report and will then begin a process known as Maxwellisation.
+Moving forward, the Inquiry will continue analysing evidence, drafting the final report, as well as the process of Maxwellisation.
 This is where, under Rule 13 of the Inquiry Rules 2006, the Inquiry needs to give anyone who is criticised in the report a reasonable opportunity to respond.

 We will also ensure that, as the Inquiry concludes, there is a comprehensive and well-ordered record of the Inquiry which will be transferred to The National Archives.